mickelson/attract/Layouts.md

 <a name="ImageNotes" />
 Notes:

-   * [artworks] Note that Attract-Mode defers the loading of artwork images until after all layout and plug-in scripts have completed running.
-This means that the `texture_width`, `texture_height` and `file_name` attributes are not available when a layout or plug-in script first adds the artwork resource.
+   * Note that Attract-Mode defers the loading of artwork and dynamic images (images with Magic Tokens) until after all layout and plug-in scripts have completed running.
+This means that the `texture_width`, `texture_height` and `file_name` attributes are not available when a layout or plug-in script first adds the artwork/dynamic image resource.
 These attributes are available during transition callbacks, and in particular during the `Transition.FromOldSelection` and `Transition.ToNewList` transitions.
      Example:

 ```` squirrel